 #1: Use Posters to Help with Memorization of Facts

 Visual cues and anchor charts are present in almost all elementary classrooms.
 We direct students to use the visual resources in our classrooms, allowing them to find information that could help them.
-Students also can quickly find information they may have forgotten using these charts or cues.
+Students also can quickly find the information they may have forgotten using these charts or cues.
 These types of resources are especially important for those visual learners!
 This idea can work to your advantage when helping your students memorize their multiplication facts.

 Many teachers and companies have designed beautiful posters which help students understand their multiplication facts.
-Whether it is a skip-counting poster, or an anchor chart which breaks down different arrays.
+Whether it is a skip-counting poster or an anchor chart that breaks down different arrays.
 Posters and visual reminders are a great way to help students recognize and memorize facts.
 I use posters in my Multiplication Stories Pack and my students love them!
 As we learn the multiplication stories, we hang a new poster up and they are a visual reminder for my students.
 The students love to see what each number will look like.

 #2: Create Interactive Multiplication Notebooks to Memorize Multiplication Facts